Capstone-Projects-2025-Spring/project-piggyback-learning-team-1/documentation/docs/requirements/features-and-requirements.md

         <ul>
             <li>Questions will be related to the video to guide and enhance learning</li>
             <li>Questions will be generated using a large language model and an object detection model</li>
-            <li>Quizz questions will include varied interaction types (text-based, voice-based, touch-based)</li>
+            <li>Quiz questions will include varied interaction types (text-based, voice-based, touch-based)</li>
         </ul>
     <li>The video will pause when the user receives the question</li>
-    <li>The video will rewind if the incorrect answer is selected, the same incorrect answer cannot be selected twice</li>
+    <li>The video will rewind if an incorrect answer is selected; the same incorrect answer cannot be selected twice</li>
         <ul>
             <li>User should be able to rewind the video if they are unsure about the answer</li>
         </ul>